-5. Go for the goal in your control
+5. Set goals in your control

 I like to think of this as Stephen Covey's Circle of Control meets James Clear's Atomic Habits for awards writing.
 Getting gold isn't in our control, but crafting a gold standard entry is.